Name : Acacia

 Before long, a hefty bounty had been placed on his head, which revealed a freeing truth.
 The Grimm family had disowned him, for their name was nowhere to be seen on the wanted poster.
 Those who knew his origins were either dead or too high up to care.
 He was free.
 Free to be an empty shell of his former self.

 He wandered listlessly for another year, inadvertently falling into trouble wherever he went.
-Only when he happened upon a daring rescue of a small island terrorized by the navy and pirates alike did he come to his senses.
-It was Villium Price who woke him up.
+Only when he happened upon a daring rescue of a small island terrorized by the navy, pirates, and its ruler alike did he come to his senses.
+It was Villium Price and a certain marine who woke him up.

-Upon witnessing the Smiling Pauper’s heroic actions, Acacia—in a rare moment of lucidity from his degraded drunken stupor—begged the exalted man to take him under his wing.
+Upon witnessing their heroic actions, Acacia—in a rare moment of lucidity from his degraded drunken stupor—begged Price to take him under his wing.
 The Smiling Pauper brought him back out of pity, but his skepticism was evident.
 The uppermost echelon of the NRA discovered Acacia’s past soon enough.

 Djinn, the Commander-in-Chief of the New Revolutionary Army, questioned Acacia’s loyalty.
 "How can I believe you won't flee from battle again and forsake your comrades?"
 He asked.
 Acacia unsheathed Briar's sword—which he’d carried around with him to preserve her presence—and sliced his back open with a smooth swipe.
 Bleeding like a sacrificed hog, he stood firm and spoke with an unswerving voice, "This will be the only scar on my back until I die."